 PES 358 Advanced Snowboarding (A).
 Advanced snowboarding is an advanced level activity course designed to improve the intermediate level snowboarder, to refine the advanced snowboarder, and to explore the extremes of snowboarding.
 Skill related topics include advanced skills in body position, stability and board control to effectively and efficiently perform on increasingly varied, faster, and steeper terrains.
 Additional topics include history, safety, etiquette, technique, biomechanics, physiology, and limitations.
 3 Cr.

-PES 360 Philosophy of Sport (A).
+PES 360 Philosophy of Sport, Play and Exercise (A).
 Examines fundamental issues in sport from a philosophical perspective.
 Focuses on the theoretical frameworks through which these issues can be understood.
 Emphasizes the practical import that different theories of sport have and institutional decision-making and practices.
 Examines the philosophical underpinnings of the experience of sport participation.
 3 Cr.

 PES 385 Basic Athletic Training (A).
 Prerequisite: BIO 221 or BIO 321 (may be taken concurrently).
 Focuses on the fundamental knowledge of sports injuries and their care.
 Introduces and explains various techniques in treatment, prevention and rehabilitation of sports injuries.
 3 Cr.
 Every Semester.

 PES 391 Stress and Tension (A,I).
 Thoroughly evaluates concepts of stress and tension in terms of their philosophic bases (mind-oriented, body-oriented or interactional models), and supported by evolutionary explanations of physical, mental and cultural phenomena contributing to a variety of stress and tension-related disorders.
 Critically evaluates contemporary approaches in therapy designed to impact upon stress and tension, enabling the student to construct a personal coping strategy.
 3 Cr.